B0bWa/hewalex2mqtt-homeassistant-add-on/README.md

 8. **Monitor & Control**:
    - With the add-on running, Home Assistant should now be able to communicate with the heat pump via MQTT.
 You can set up entities, sensors, or other integrations based on the data being provided by the add-on.
+   - A dashboard example is given in this repository.

 Remember to periodically check for updates to the add-on to ensure you have the latest features and security patches.
 As always, before making any changes, it's a good idea to have backups of your Home Assistant configuration to easily recover in case of any unforeseen issues.